 Other possible months: April, July, August

 The shorter option from Lugo to Santiago can be done at any time of year; the weather in the Asturian Hills limits the walking season for the rest of the walk as shown below.
 We recommend May-June for flowers and October for autumn colour and pleasant walking conditions.
 July and August should be avoided as it can be very hot and the crowd of boisterous pilgrims may overwhelm.
-Try to be in Santiago on a Friday evening to enjoy the pilgrims’ service in the cathedral, when the Botafumeiro is in full swing.
+Try to be in Santiago on a Friday evening to enjoy the pilgrims’ service in the cathedral, and when the Botafumeiro might be in full swing.
 Use the calendar below to see in more detail the best times to walk.

 Please note: date ranges shown are for a ‘normal’ year.
 While Covid-19 restrictions remain, please contact us to discuss your plans and availability.